 Purify Water

 How much to drink?
 It depends on the weather, terrain, and how long you’ll be hiking.
 If you are leisurely camping, at least 2-liter water.
-Backpacking or going for day-long hikes in hot weather will need more water, and make sure to carry a hydration bladder if possible.
+Backpacking or going for day-long hikes in hot weather will need more water, and make sure to carry a hydration bladder with filter if possible.

 Pre-hydrate by drinking 1 L of water before you get started and you’re trekking through hot weather and rugged terrain, at least 1L every hour.